nt246/NTRES-6100-data-science/assignments/assignment_3.md

 -   Check your repo on Github to make sure it synced properly.

--   Navigate to your repo settings on Github, select the *Manage access* tab and invite your collaborator.
+-   Navigate to your repo Settings on Github, select the *Collaborators* option in the left side panel and invite your collaborator.

 -   Check your email (the one linked to your personal Github account) to accept an invitation from your collaborator.